aftercupapp/aftercup-calendar-mp/README.md

 ### 💭 Dream Journal
 A private space to record your dreams.
 Associate entries with specific years to track your subconscious journey over time.

-### 📥 Pocket & Archive
-* **Pocket:** Integrated view to access your external reading list or curated content.
-* **Archive & History:** A dedicated "History" view to browse and revisit all past events and completed tasks in a clean timeline.

-### 🔍 Full-Text Search
-Quickly locate any entry using robust search functionality.
-Results update in real-time as you type for instant navigation.

 ---

 ## ⌨️ QWERTY Keyboard Mastery